-Samples taken in compliance with the monitoring requirements specified above shall be taken at the discharge from the final treatment unit prior to the receiving stream.
+Samples taken in compliance with the monitoring requirements specified above shall be taken at the discharge from the final treatment unit prior to the discharge into the receiving stream from the following approximate location: Outfall 001.
+Effluent sampling from all treatment and holding pond pathways shall be sampled, at the same location beyond the end of the treatment works, at Outfall 001 prior to the receiving stream.

-B. SCHEDULE OF COMPLIANCE
+SECTION B. SCHEDULE OF COMPLIANCE